SalishSeaCast/SalishSeaNowcast/docs/deployment/index.rst

    (preliminary forecast),
    :kbd:`nowcast`,
    :kbd:`forecast`,
-   and :kbd:`nowcast-green` NEMO-3.6 model runs are computed on a cluster of virtual machines on the `Ocean Networks Canada`_ private cloud computing facility that is part of `west.cloud`_.
+   and :kbd:`nowcast-green` NEMO-3.6 model runs are computed on a cluster of virtual machines on the `Ocean Networks Canada`_ private cloud computing facility known as :kbd:`west.cloud` that is part of the Compute Canada `arbutus`_ cluster.
-   The shared storage for those VMs is provided by an NFS-mounted volume of west.cloud `Ceph object storage`_.
+   The shared storage for those VMs is provided by an NFS-mounted volume of ::kbd:`west.cloud` `Ceph object storage`_.
    The nowcast deployment is in the :file:`/nemoShare/MEOPAR/nowcast-sys/` directory tree.

    In April 2017,